 For starters you will notice that this desktop features an IPS screen instead of a VA screen that we saw in the option above.
 Therefore, for basic content creators or for those who appreciate good colors will like this.

 The processor on this is the AMD Athlon Gold 3150U.
-As far as the performance goes, it is almost the same as the AMD Athlon 3050U as we saw in the option above.
+As far as the performance goes, it is more or less similar in terms of what it is trying to accomplish, but scores higher.

-The only lucrative aspect about this option is the IPS screen and if that appeals to you then this is the best budget all in one computer.
+The only lucrative aspect about this option is the IPS screen and a slightly more powerful processor and if that appeals to you then this is the best budget all in one computer.

 Other than that, this AIO desktop comes as a package with a keyboard, mouse, and a mousepad.
-It should be noted here that while the webcam is not visible here, it does feature a pop up mounted built-in cam.
+It should be noted here that while the webcam is not visible here, it does feature a pop up mounted built-in cam, which we be believe is quite the neat feature.

 3. Lenovo IdeaCentre AIO 3 – Highly Recommended AIO Desktop for Budget Users